amangupta5910-dot/AI-Based-Thermal-Drone-Camera-Rescue-System/README.md

+# AI Thermal Drone Camera Rescue System
+AI Based Thermal Drone Camera Rescue System is an advanced AI-driven solution that utilizes thermal imaging to detect humans and fire in real-time.
+It enhances rescue operations by providing accurate detection, live monitoring, and improved decision-making in emergency scenarios.
 ### 🎯 Core Framework
 - **⚡ Next.js 15** - The React framework for production with App Router
 - **📘 TypeScript 5** - Type-safe JavaScript for better developer experience